thedeceivingeye/elaboraet-jekyll/_pages/about.md

 *Jalal ad-Din Muhammad Rumi.*

+## Our Authors
+- Umit - Founder and Co-Author
+- Sam - Co-Author and Contributor
+- Rohan - Co-Author and Contributor

 ## Technical Information
 Elaboraet uses the Jekyll Static Website software hosted on Netlify.
 It currently uses the *Tale* theme created by Chester How.